 Stations & Real Estate

-Every year, close to 4.8 million passengers count on us to take them where they need to go, thanks to our onboard and in-station teams and our maintenance centres and offices.
+Every year, about 5 million passengers count on us to take them where they need to go, thanks to our onboard and in-station teams and our maintenance centres and offices.
 As we believe that a station is more than just a waypoint, we make ongoing improvements to increase accessibility, preserve historic buildings, and create economic value for local communities.

 In 2000, VIA Rail’s Ottawa station, built by famed Canadian architect John Cresswell Parkin, was named one of the top 500 buildings produced in Canada during the last millennium.
 It is currently our most accessible station and one of our 10 main stations in terms of visitor traffic.